ember-learn/guides-source/guides/v1.10.0/cookbook/client_server_interaction/serving_compiled_templates_using_nodejs.md

-The second two objects are configuration objects for the ```emberTemplates``` and ```watch``` tasks. details on the options and configuration of these tasks is found in their respective github repositories.
+The second two objects are configuration objects for the ```emberTemplates``` and ```watch``` tasks. details on the options and configuration of these tasks is found in their respective GitHub repositories.
 Grunt tasks typically have easily read README.md files that explain the options and configurations for that package.